sassoftware/kafka-training/labs/Lab04_Topics/steps.md

 This will start Kafka as a background process, allowing you to continue working in the current shell window after the Kafka server has started.
+Take note of the "Bin Directory" indicated in the output of the command above.
+The next few steps in this lab use the Kafka command-line utilities.

 ## Step 2: Create a Topic